 I unlocked my front door and bolted it behind me with some difficulty, my hands shaking frantically.
 Dropping onto an armchair I leaned forward and grabbed my knees tightly, trying to stop myself from trembling.
 The smell of the wine was beginning to make me feel sick and I thought I would get washed and changed, but as I stood up, I heard the siren of an ambulance approaching the flats.
 I stood silently thinking as it pulled up outside.
 Colin, maybe he was seriously hurt, maybe I had killed him.
 I rushed to the balcony and looked down relieved to see an attendant walking Colin to the ambulance.
 A police car pulled up and I panicked and dashed back inside.
 I walked about the flat unable to settle but was soon back on the balcony.
 The ambulance had gone but the police car was still there.
 I walked to the kitchen and leaned on the cooker, knowing that the police were coming up for me.

 The banging began on my front door, loud banging and I stood as if frozen to the spot.
 Would they smash the door in and get me, dragging me off to prison, and who would care if they locked me up and never let me out.
 I heard a man calling through the letterbox, and then silence.
 I remained as if glued to the cooker.
 I didn't want to move in case I made a noise; the police might still be there, listening.
 A car started up and drove off.
 I peered through the window relieved that the police had gone.
 My head was throbbing and my left eye was closed up.
-I went to the bedroom to remove my spoiled clothing and the letters on my bed stood out as if they were glowing.
-I shook my head feeling like I had been a little dazed, and then the letters were normal again, but I was now attracted to them and picked them up.
+I went to the bedroom to remove my spoiled clothing and noticed the letters on my bed as if they were standing out.
+I shook my head feeling like I had been hallucinating, and then the letters were normal again, but I was now attracted to them and picked them up.
 They were not Bob's letters, they were addressed to me at Uxbridge with Terry's name and BFPO address on the back.
 It was a shock to me, although Bob treated me badly I found it hard to believe he had stolen them.
 I needed a drink and walked to the kitchen putting the letters on a coffee table as I passed.
 I returned with a half bottle of Bacardi and some cans of Coke.
 Not bothering to change my clothes I poured a drink and sat down, eager to read Terry's letters.
 Letters wrote with a love that I had always craved from him, from the first full of hope and passion to the last full of pleas and despair.

 Even in the drunken state that I was in, my fear was too great as I looked down.
-I put my hands across her ears.
-"Stop it, stop it," I screamed and ran back across the living room.
-I stood with my back against the far wall looking at the open door for what seemed to me like hours, but was possibly only minutes.
+I put my hands across my ears.
+"Stop it, stop it," I screamed and stumbled back across the living room.
+I stood with my back against the far wall looking at the open door for what seemed to me like minutes, but was possibly only seconds.
 Tears began running down my cheeks and my trembling had reached an almost exaggerated level.
 The excessive drinking had finally taken its effect and I collapsed in a heap onto the floor.